Music Résumé and Bio

 ACHIEVEMENTS:

-Recorded the first in a series of CDs "Don Orfeo in Concert at Serenity Lakes," music "to relax, inspire and energize."
+Recorded a CD "Don Orfeo in Concert at Serenity Lakes," music "to relax, inspire and energize."

 Composed and produced "Songs My Dolphin Taught Me, Vol. 2," a one-hour CD of meditative dolphin energy music.